sanskrit/raw_etexts_english/blogs/manasataramgini/2006/10/2006-10-10_kumara-vidya-s.md

 either side: On his left is srauSha (a manifestation of shiva) and on his right is rAj\~na (a manifestation of sUrya) \[Note 2\].
 In his four arms he holds a spear, bow, vajra and arrow.
 He is mediated upon thus:
-eka-vaktraM trinetraM cha hema-ratna-kiriTinaM |
+eka-vaktraM trinetraM cha hema-ratna-kiriTinam |
 chatur-bhujair vajra shakti shara-kArmuka dhAriNaM||
-udyat-bhAnu-sahasrAbhaM cha shukla-yaj\~nopavItinaM |
+udyat-bhAnu-sahasrAbhaM cha shukla-yaj\~nopavItinam |
-bhUta-vetAla-gaNAkIrNaM rAj\~na srauSha sevitaM ||
+bhUta-vetAla-gaNAkIrNaM rAj\~na srauSha sevitam ||

 He is worshipped with the mantra:
 OM hrAM svAmine svAhA ||